Manvi1718/equinox_hackathon-CodeGeeks-/README.md

 ![WhatsApp Image 2023-03-19 at 11 17 50 AM (1)](https://user-images.githubusercontent.com/122439456/226157385-c959572f-01f7-4cc2-888a-86080fa31ef8.jpeg)
 ![WhatsApp Image 2023-03-19 at 11 17 50 AM](https://user-images.githubusercontent.com/122439456/226157391-14a4bda0-652f-4c4a-9c30-3e72e5eff540.jpeg)
 ![WhatsApp Image 2023-03-19 at 11 17 49 AM](https://user-images.githubusercontent.com/122439456/226157379-0ac45b67-9f90-4a70-9059-109ef73d41a8.jpeg)

+these are some glimpses our our project on library management . hope you liked our project.